MarcSerret51/RainbowDice/readme.md

 Please report any bug or suggestion (change item color pool for example) in the mod workshop forum or in this repository.

+### Known bugs

+- It can rerroll in items that the player already has or seen

+## Credits

+Idea and sprite by /u/Meowxis_3